FJamal1200/ReconPilot/README.md

 It accepts a domain or IP address as input, performs target validation and cleanup, runs a full TCP port sweep with Nmap, identifies open ports, and automatically launches follow-up enumeration steps based on detected services.

-The goal of this project is to reduce repetitive manual recon steps and create a more structured, repeatable workflow for beginner-to-intermediate network enumeration.
+The goal of this project is to reduce repetitive manual recon steps and create a more structured, repeatable workflow for beginner network enumeration.

 ---